compintell/Mooncake.jl/docs/src/developer_documentation/ir_representation.md

 # IR Representation

-Mooncake.jl operates by transforming Julia's SSA-form (static single assignment) Intermediate Representation (IR), albeit we use a different data structure to represent this IR than is usually found in the compiler.
+Mooncake.jl works by transforming Julia's SSA-form (static single assignment) Intermediate Representation (IR), so a good understanding of Julia's IR is needed to understand Mooncake.
-A good understanding of Julia's IR is therefore needed to understand Mooncake, so we go through the essentials here, prior to discussing how Mooncake represents this IR (and constrasting this with how the compiler represents this IR).
+Furthermore, Mooncake holds Julia's IR in a different data structure than the one usually used when producing code for reverse-mode AD.
+We discuss both data structures below, and provide examples of the kinds of transformations which must be applied to Julia's IR in order to implement AD, contrasting the two different data structures.

 Please note that Julia's SSA-form IR typically changes representation slightly between minor versions of Julia, as it's not part of the public interface of the language.
 The information below is accurate on version 1.11.4, but you might well find that things are slightly different on different versions.